dask/dask/docs/source/array-design.rst

 Dask arrays define a large array with a grid of blocks of smaller arrays.
 These arrays may be concrete, or functions that produce arrays.
-We define a dask array with from the following components
+We define a dask array with the following components

 *  A dask with a special set of keys designating blocks e.g. ``('x', 0, 0), ('x', 0, 1), ...``